yashaggarwal85d/Neural-Vault/Books/The courage to be disliked/Aetiology vs Teleology.md

 * Lets assume a situation
 	* You are a person who was bullied by his classmates and now you are insecure and anxious about everything
 	* You stay in your house all day long because you think that if you go out you will only get hurt
-	* You want to go out but the fear of getting hurt is more dominant than the wish of making relationships.
+	* You want to go out but the **fear of getting hurt is more dominant than the wish of making relationships**.
-* Rather than thinking about the cause of this, the bullying in school (Aetiology) one should see it through the lens of teleology
+* Rather than thinking about the cause of this, the bullying in school (Aetiology), one should see it through the lens of teleology
 	* Your goal is now **not to go out**.
 	* Now you are subconsciously manufacturing a state of anxiety and fear as a means to achieve that goal.
 		* You are creating anxiety and fear as the reasons to stay inside